tejas2510/Klaybot-v3/README.md

 **Firstly run requirements.bat in the folder.**

-After that run this in the python shell
+After that run this in the python shell.
+Make sure you open the python shell in the core folder.
 >import nltk \
 >nltk.download("punkt")
 ```